miriambrk/mars/README.md

 6) requirements.txt

-This is set up to use a mLab mongodb and run in Heroku as http://mars-mission.herokuapp.com/.
-Unfortunately, I don't know how to get it to find chromedriver.
-I finally included chromedriver in my repo, but that didn't help either.
+This is set up to use a mLab mongodb.
+The hope was to successfully deploy it in Heroku as http://mars-mission.herokuapp.com/.
+Unfortunately, there are issues in Heroku with finding the chromedriver executable.
+I tried various suggestions that I found online, but was not successful.
+I even included chromedriver in my repo, but that didn't help either.
 I have tried with and without special Heroku Buildpacks for chromedriver and Chrome.

+This version does not work in Heroku.
+It is just a Flask app on its own.